Norma McCorvey, Jane Roe of Roe v. Wade decision legalizing abortion, dies at 69

 “She was shut out of many national pro-choice celebrations.
 She attended but for the most part she was not invited and it was a very hurtful experience,” Allred said.
 “When she did speak … she was really very eloquent, not well-educated but speaking from the heart, and I think she had a lot of common sense in what she was saying about choice.”

-But neither did McCorvey find a comfortable home among conservatives in the antiabortion movement, many of whom regarded lesbianism as immoral.
+But neither did McCorvey find a comfortable home among conservatives in the anti-abortion movement, many of whom regarded lesbianism as immoral.

 “Neither side was ever willing to accept her for who she was,” the historian David Garrow, a Pulitzer Prize-winning biographer and the author of “Liberty and Sexuality: The Right to Privacy and the Making of Roe v.
 Wade,” said in an interview.